bugmaschine/e6-cache/README.md

 * Proxy Mode (it act's like a proxy and redirects all e621 requests to e6-cache)
 * Firefox Extension (to make it easier to use by replacing all e621 links with e6-cache links)
 * Offline Mode (to use the cache without internet connection, like a local e621)
+* Website (basically a mirror of e621, but with the cache enabled)

 ## Architecture